sentinel-hub/custom-scripts/data-fusion/s1_flooding_visualisation/README.md

 - Select your area of interest
 - From Data Collections, select `Sentinel-2 Mosaic` or `Sentinel-2 L2A`.
 You can choose the most recent mosaic or the one from the same season as your time of interest; if you are selecting a single image, make sure it is cloud free.
 - From Layers, select Custom Script.
 Click the Custom Script tab, and check the `Use additional datasets (advanced)` box.
 Under `Additional datasets`, you will see `S-1 GRD`.
 Click the `+` Sign to add it.
-Make sure you enable orthorectification, optionally, you can also use a speclke filter.
+Make sure you enable orthorectification.
+Optionally, you can also use a speckle filter.
 - Check the `Customize timespan` box and select the timeframe you are interested in (the timeframe of your flood)
 - Now paste the script in the code field.
 Take care to use the right one, `Copernicus Browser` if you are using a single Sentinel-2 image as a background and `Sentinel-2 Mosaic` if you want the mosaic background.
 Then click `Refresh Evalscript`.
 - If you want to adjust the brightness of the background image, change the `f` constant.
 It is typically around 2.5 for Sentinel-2 images and 0.0008 for Sentinel-2 mosaics, increasing the gain makes the image brighter.